The Early Years Foundation Stage Curriculum

 This area supports children in developing their creativity through exploring a range of materials and media to express themselves.
 Children are encouraged to explore and share their thinking, feelings and ideas in music, art, movement, role play and technology.

 Each term we will be focusing on a different enquiry question and this will become a big part of your child's learning.
+We have a dedicated enquiry lesson, but we also link our English to our enquiry learning, and we add enhancements to our learning environment to ensure children can explore their enquiry through both taught sessions and child-initiated learning.

 Autumn 1 Enquiry Question: What makes me, me?